Librarika/manual/docs/cataloging.md

 ## Media Copies

-Media copy record contain information about each individual item in a library catalog.
-Information such as Accession number, Branch, Copy number, Location, Included materials, Binding etc as they can vary among copies of the same book.
+Media copy record contains information about each individual item in a library catalog.
+The information includes accession number, branch, copy number, location, included materials, binding etc as they may vary among copies of the same title.

 ### Add Copy